MarsBased/handbook/guides/code-reviews-guidelines.md

 Testing the code while doing a review is not something that all companies do, mainly because it can be time consuming.
 At MarsBased we strongly think it is important to test the code when doing a review.
 However, take into account that depending on how critical / complex the code is and how difficult it is to test, testing should be less or more exhaustive.

-It is a matter of analyzing the cost / benefit ratio and applying common sense to it (is it worth spending a lot of time testing it? it depends on how critical is the code).
+It is a matter of analyzing the cost / benefit ratio and applying common sense to it (is it worth spending a lot of time testing it? it depends on how critical the code is).

 ## Checklist